Speak to an expert today 01270 440 341 020 3633 2107

 • Using a spotter or asking gym staff to help

-Health and safety in the gym and gym risk assessments are crucial to establish a safe and secure gym environment.
-The information in the gym risk assessment may vary according to the specific gym environment – for example, a boxing gym will have different considerations to a CrossFit gym.
-This will inform the health and safety protocols and determine exactly what gym staff should include in member inductions.
+Managing health and safety in the gym by conducting a comprehensive risk assessment is crucial to creating a safe and secure environment.
+The information in a gym risk assessment may vary according to the specific environment, but this will inform your health and safety protocols and determine exactly what staff need to include in member inductions.

 For help understanding what to include in gym health and safety documentation, or for a full health and safety audit of your facility, please contact the team at Rhino Safety.
 Our experts can help you bring your gym health and safety policy up to scratch, providing staff and members with a safe and enjoyable place to work and exercise.